Comparative Statics of Trading Boundary in Finite Horizon Portfolio Selection with Proportional Transaction Costs: Introduction

 \section{Introduction}

-\cite{MERTON1971373} pioneers the study of continuous-time portfolio selection and shows that in the absence of transaction costs, a CRRA investor who can access one stock and one bond should optimally keep a constant bond-stock ratio that is referred to as the Merton line. \cite{MAGILL1976245} incorporate transaction costs into Merton's model and find that a no-trading region exists and transactions only occur along the boundary of the no-trading region, i.e., the trading boundary.
-The trading boundary can be classified as the buy boundary and the sell boundary.
-Once the bond-stock ratio exceeds the buy boundary (falls below the sell boundary), the investor should purchase (sell) the stock such that the ratio is always within the no-trading region.
+\citet{MERTON1971373} pioneers the study of continuous-time portfolio selection and shows that in the absence of transaction costs, a CRRA investor with access to one stock and one bond should optimally maintain a constant bond--stock ratio, referred to as the Merton line. \citet{MAGILL1976245} incorporate transaction costs into Merton's model and find that a no-trading region emerges: trading occurs only when the bond--stock ratio hits the boundary of this region, i.e., the trading boundary.
+The trading boundary consists of a buy boundary and a sell boundary.
+When the ratio exceeds the buy boundary (falls below the sell boundary), the investor should purchase (sell) stock to keep the ratio within the no-trading region.

-In this paper, { our objective is to explore how the trading boundary varies with transaction costs in the finite horizon problem.} Intuitively, one would conjecture that the buy (sell) boundary be increasing (decreasing) when transaction costs increase.
-In other words, the no-trading region with smaller transaction costs would be contained in the one with larger transaction costs.
-While this conjecture is consistent with the fact that the Merton line is always in the no-trading region in the no-leverage case, it conflicts with the finding of \cite{Shreve1994} that the Merton line is likely beyond the no-trading region when leverage is {optimal}.
+In this paper, {our objective is to explore how the trading boundary varies with transaction costs in the finite-horizon problem.} Intuitively, one may conjecture that the buy (sell) boundary should be increasing (decreasing) in the transaction cost rates.
+In other words, the no-trading region under lower costs would be contained within the one under higher costs.
+While this conjecture is consistent with the fact that the Merton line lies within the no-trading region in the no-leverage case, it conflicts with the finding of \citet{Shreve1994} that the Merton line is likely to lie beyond the no-trading region when leverage is {optimal}.

-Using a rigorous mathematical analysis, we will show that in the no-leverage case, the trading boundary is indeed monotone with respect to transaction costs, i.e., the no-trading region expands (shrinks) as transaction costs increase (decrease).
-However, the conclusion may fail to hold when leverage is {optimal}, {as} evidenced by the finding of \cite{Shreve1994} aforementioned.
+Using a rigorous mathematical analysis, we show that in the no-leverage case, the trading boundaries are indeed monotone with respect to transaction costs, meaning that the no-trading region expands (shrinks) when transaction costs increase (decrease). \qsj{However, the conclusion may fail to hold when leverage is optimal, as evidenced by the finding of \citet{Shreve1994} aforementioned.}

+The main contribution of this paper is to {establish the following general result}: the trading boundary {adjusted} by transaction costs is monotone in the transaction cost rates.
+More {precisely}, we prove that the sell boundary adjusted by the sale cost rate and the buy boundary adjusted by the purchase cost rate, i.e.,